mwilc0x/market-ui/README.md

 ## About

-This is the code for the site at [https://provable.art](provable.art) and is a collection of tools for Solana NFTs.
+This is a collection of tools for Solana NFTs.
 It uses opensource code from Metaplex and Holaplex and leverages Holaplex' GraphQL API for retrieving NFT data.

 ## Getting Started